valtix-security/terraform-provider-valtix/docs/resources/profile_decryption.md

 # Resource: valtix_profile_decryption
-Resource for creating and managing a Decryption Profile.
+Resource for creating and managing a Decryption Profile

 ## Example Usage
 ```hcl